Considering our program? Want to learn how to get started? Consult the drop down menu for answers to PTA FAQs.

 What are the requirements for the clinical courses in the curriculum?

 There are two clinical education courses in the PTA curriculum.
-The first course consists of two, 2-week long clinical experiences that occur in the fall semester.
-The second course consists of two, 7-week placements that occur in the final spring semester of the program.
+The first course consists of one 4-week long clinical experience in the fall semester.
+The second course consists of two, 6-week rotations that occur in the final spring semester of the program.
 The clinical education courses allow an introduction to patient care as a physical therapist assistant under the direction of a clinical instructor (CI).

 - Prior to the clinical education courses, students will need to provide proof of the following: